Great care should be taken when containers are loaded on vessels

 TSS Pearl – Photo credit: Saudi Press Agency

 The freight transport and logistics insurance specialist insurer, TT Club is continuing its battle to convince cargo interests, supply chain professionals and enforcement agencies that the responsibility for mitigating container ship fires is shared by numerous entities involved from end to end of the entire global supply chain.
 With its estimated sixty-day average occurrence of serious incidents being maintained by the Zim Charleston fire in August and the TSS Pearl in the Red Sea in early October, TT is once more urging a more comprehensive approach to arresting the trend.
-Continue reading “Regulation and improving fire-fighting techniques have proven inadequate to stem the tide of serious incidents on container ships”
+Continue reading “Fire-fighting techniques have proven inadequate to stop container ship fires”

 Reefer claims increase sharply over the pandemic is key report finding